selivan/cron-failover/README.md

 That server will become primary.
 Flag file will be created on it and deleted on old server.
 Command will not start on the new server before command with the same `--lock-key` on the old server finishes and releases the lock.

+### Check if server is primary

+`python cron-ha.py --config cron-ha.yml --check-is-primary`

+Prints YES/NO and return code is 0 on YES, non-zero on NO.

 **P.S.** If this code is useful for you - don't forget to put a star on it's [github repo](https://github.com/selivan/cron-failover).